-Patients often come see me with curiosity about starting Botox injections to reverse signs of aging, but often express concerns about the procedure.
+Patients often come see me with curiosity about starting Botox in NYC to reverse signs of aging, but often express concerns about the procedure.
 Inevitably, those who try botox injections become converts to believers of the procedure.
 Here are the five most common misconceptions about botox , along with the facts everyone should know.

 Botox is a poison and therefore should not be placed inside the body.